Kellegram/kellmonad/README.md

 ### Pull my config
 It should be put into the home directory.
 Remember to 'chmod +x' the trayer padding script found in ~/.config/xmobar/

+### Build xmonad
+        xmonad --recompile

+### Post-install reboot
+Once all is done, you should be able to reboot.
+You might need to add xmonad to your display manager, but it is usually picked up automatically.

+## Tips on personalising the config
+Coming soon..

+## Useful commands
+Coming soon..

+## Troubleshooting issues
+Coming soon..